austinsonger/Policy-Portal/README.md

 9. Validated plan and practice for business continuity, disaster recovery, and emergency response
 10. End-user computing protection and awareness training

-More information about the `Placeholder`  Security and Privacy program can be found at \[] and https://example\[.]com/privacy.
+More information about the `<Company Placeholder>`  Security and Privacy program can be found at \[] and https://example\[.]com/privacy.

-The information security program and its policies and procedures cover all `Placeholder`  workforce members, including full-time and part-time employees in all job roles, temporary staff, contractors and subcontractors, volunteers, interns, managers, executives employees, and third parties.
+The information security program and its policies and procedures cover all `<Company Placeholder>`  workforce members, including full-time and part-time employees in all job roles, temporary staff, contractors and subcontractors, volunteers, interns, managers, executives employees, and third parties.

 The information security program is managed by dedicated security and compliance personnel, using Eramba as a GRC platform.